-See "Note 1-Description of Business and Summary of Significant Accounting Policies" to our condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q for more information regarding recently issued accounting pronouncements.
+See "Note 1-Description of Business and Summary of Significant Accounting Policies" to our condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q. There have been no recent accounting pronouncements issued which are expected to have a material effect on our condensed consolidated financial statements.